sarkerlab/Website/_pages/covid_sm_data_bundle.md

 ## Publications

 Sarker A, Lakamana S, Hogg-Bremer W, Xie A, Al-Garadi MA, Yang YC.
 Selt-reported COVID-19 symptoms on Twitter: An analysis and a research resource.
-UNDER PEER REVIEW. <a href="https://www.medrxiv.org/content/10.1101/2020.04.16.20067421v2"> PRE-PRINT </a>
+UNDER PEER REVIEW. <a href="https://www.medrxiv.org/content/10.1101/2020.04.16.20067421v2"> PREPRINT </a>

 Resources